themichaelyang/programming-fonts/README.md

 This is my collection of high quality programming fonts.

-If you're on a Mac, you can install these fonts quickly and also get SF Mono by running:
+If you're on a Mac, you can get and install these fonts quickly by running:

 ```
 $ git clone https://github.com/themichaelyang/programming-fonts.git